ndubizu19/EAFC-Player-Career-Workbook/README.md

 ## Support

 If you encounter any issues or have questions about using the FIFA Player Career Mode Excel Workbook, please don't hesitate to reach out for assistance.
-You can contact us at [insert_email_here].
+You can contact us at [ndu52000@gmail.com](ndu52000@gmail.com).

 ## Contributing